lar9482/CS_4253_Project3/src/projects/proj2/README.md

     python3 evaluate.py proj2

 This will run a version of the game where both players choose actions randomly.

-If you would like to play against the agent, run
+The `main.py` file also allows you to play against the agent you create.
+To do so, run

     python3 evaluate.py proj2 --interactive

-For any help on additional commands to use, run
+For any help on additional commands such as specifying search depth, run

     python3 evaluate.py proj2 --help